 Judgment-Free Gynecology Care

 Annual gynecologist visits provide a safe space to address personal and sensitive topics.
-Dr. Loftus-Smith says, “People don’t want to talk about vaginal health or sex — it can make them uncomfortable.
-But these are integral parts of a woman’s wellbeing.”
+“People don’t want to talk about vaginal health or sex — it can make them uncomfortable.
+But these are integral parts of a woman’s well-being,” says Dr. Loftus-Smith.

-Dr. Loftus-Smith says that gynecologists are well-versed in asking the tough questions: “Do you have pain during sex?
+Dr. Loftus-Smith explains that gynecologists are well-versed in asking the tough questions: “Do you have pain during sex?
 Are there issues with your vaginal health?
 We ask about these things because we know many women feel uncomfortable bringing them up on their own.”
-She adds, “The number of times I hear patients say, ‘I didn’t know this wasn’t normal,’ shows the importance of having these conversations with a trusted expert.”

 How Gynecologists Help with Complex Health Decisions